 Notice that the embedded C is empty!
 In many varieties of English, when you have a wh-phrase in an embedded Spec,CP, it’s impossible to also have an overt complementizer.
 So sentences like (13) are always ungrammatical, even though if is a +Q complementizer.
 This is a property of embedded wh-questions in English.

 This isn’t true in all languages!
 In many languages wh-movement is totally compatible with an overt complementizer; we saw this for Japanese content questions in Section 6.8.

 Main clause subject questions

 Subject questions—when the wh-word replaces the subject—are special because they also don’t appear to undergo subject-auxiliary inversion, even in main clauses.
-We normally wouldn’t be able to tell—after the subject wh-word moves to the front of the question, both the T head and the C head appear in between the wh-word and the rest of the sentence, as you can see in Figure A1.x.
+We normally wouldn’t be able to tell—after the subject wh-word moves to the front of the question, both the auxiliary and the C head appear in between the wh-word and the rest of the sentence, as you can see in Figure A1.21.
 The auxiliary could be in either head, and the sentence would look the same!